-Understanding the different types of mouthguards near you will help you figure out their role in dental care.
+Understanding the different types of mouthguards provided by dentist near you in SW Calgary will help you figure out their role in dental care.
 There are 3 main types:

 - Stock mouth protectors – they are readily available because they are pre-formed.
 You can find them in most sport shopping stores.
 They are very common because they are affordable and readily available.
 Still, dental experts do not recommend these types of mouthguards.
 This is because they make it difficult to breathe and even talk.
 They also can be ill-fitting because they are pre-formed.

 - Boil and bite mouth protectors – these are also very readily accessible in local sport shopping stores.
 They are also pre-made, and ready to wear.
 The only difference is the material used to make them.
 The boil and bite mouth protectors feature a thermoplastic material that makes them adjustable with temperature changes.
 To wear them, therefore, you put them in hot water, then place them over your teeth.
 You then smooth the mouthguard accordingly, to fit the structure of your dentition.

 - Custom-fitted mouth protectors – these are the best types of mouthguards.
 They are not as affordable as other types, but they are worth the investment.
 Your dentist will recommend them because they are customized for your unique dentition.
 A dentist will take the impressions of your teeth to create the perfect fitting mouthguard for you.
 The mouthguard, therefore, will offer adequate protection to your teeth.
 This makes these types of mouthguards very comfortable to wear, with ease of breathing and talking.